billoneta/kitsune/CONTRIBUTING.md

 ### 4. 🔥 Make Your Changes

 Time to bring your ideas to life!
-Whether you're fixing bugs, adding new features, or improving existing ones—go ahead and implement your contribution.
+Whether you're fixing bugs, adding new features, or improving existing ones — go ahead and implement your contribution.
 Keep things clean, readable, and in line with the project goals.

 Quick tip: To avoid merge conflicts later, make sure to pull the latest changes from the original repository **before** starting your work: